ianhutomo/ianhutomo.github.io/C19-narrative-vis/readme.md

 Note that these indices simply record the number and strictness of government policies, and should not be interpreted as ‘scoring’ the appropriateness or effectiveness of a country’s response.
 A higher position in an index does not necessarily mean that a country's response is ‘better’ than others lower on the index.

+Wall Street Journal: Measuring the Strictness of Your Lockdown: A University Boils It Down to One Number https://www.wsj.com/articles/measuring-the-strictness-of-your-lockdown-a-university-boils-it-down-to-one-number-11590246001

 ### Data Source
 Collection of the COVID-19 data maintained by Our World in Data.
 Data is updated daily and includes data on confirmed cases, deaths, and testing, as well as other variables of potential interest, in this narrative, we take a look at stringency index.

 ## Scene-1: World Stringency Index Data

+Bloomberg Why Acting Fast Is the Key to Beating a Second Wave of Covid-19: https://www.bloomberg.com/graphics/2020-swift-covid-19-lockdowns-more-effective/

 ## Scene-2: Stringency Index and New COVID-19 Cases